streamnsight/oke-langfuse/README.md

 # oke-langfuse

-Deploy a Kubernetes cluster on Oracle Cloud Infrastructure with multiple node pools and add-ons like Apache Flink.
+Deploy a Kubernetes cluster on Oracle Cloud Infrastructure with oen or multiple node pools and add-ons, and the Langfuse application for LLM call tracing and evaluation.

 [![Deploy to Oracle Cloud][magic_button]][magic_oke_langfuse_stack]